datanews/tik-tok/README.md

 1. Get the code (replace with your fork's repository URL) and enter into the code directory: `git clone https://github.com/datanews/mobile-timeline.git && cd mobile-timeline`
 1. Install Node dependencies: `npm install`

+### Development

+Edit files in the `src` directory; these will get built into the `dist`.
+Use these handy Gulp tasks to ease in development:

+* `gulp watch`: Watches changes in `src` and runs the build process accordingly.
+Will beep if something goes wrong.

 ### Build

 After make your edits, run checks and create build version with the following command: